Which dyno to buy? How to choose a right one.

 All these solutions have advantages and disadvantages, and it is important to decide right at the beginning to avoid problems with usage in the future.

-One big roll (US style)
+One big roller (US style)

 There are two disadvantages:

-Two rolls per wheel (EU style)
+Two rollers per wheel (EU style)

-Retarder connected to wheel hub
+Retarder connected to the wheel hub